aitzkora/FeKode.jl/README.md

  This project is aiming to develop a very basic Finite Elements simulator.
 ## Assembler
- Currently we simulate only static problems involving stiffness and mass matrices, for example we can try to solve Δ u =  -6y(1-y)+2x³ using Dirichlet boundary conditions
+ Currently we simulate only static problems involving stiffness and mass matrices, for example we can try to solve

+ Δu =  -6y(1-y)+2x³

+using Dirichlet boundary conditions

 ```julia
 using FeKode, LinearAlgebra, Test
 N = 10